refinedev/refine/examples/app-crm/README.md

 ## About

-⭐ You can view the live demo off the application [here](https://example.crm.refine.dev/).
+⭐ Check out the live demo of the application [here](https://example.crm.refine.dev/).

 This is a complete CRM (Customer Relationship Management) example project built using [refine](https://refine.dev/) and [Ant Design](https://ant.design/).
 It provides a set of tools and features to manage customer data, track interactions, and streamline business processes.